kodyVS/Notes/Courses/Docker/Key Commands and Resources.md

 `docker-compose top` will show all the processes of each container that are running `docker-compose ps` will show all the docker-compose containers running

+## Docker swarm
+`docker swarm init` will enable swarm in docker `docker swarm join-token ${ROLE}` will show the token/command required for a new node to join the swarm with the specific role
+`docker network create --driver overlay mydrupal` the key (--driver overlay) creates a network that is for the swarm group.
+This creates a network that is similiar to a subnet network, and will use the container names as the IP addresses.
+`docker service create ${IMAGE}` will start a node with a container from the specified image `docker service ls` will list the services running.
+`docker service ps ${SERVICE_NAME}` will list the process happening for the services `docker service update ${SERVICE NAME} --replicas 3` will create 3 replicas of that service. docker service update has lots of options since it can live update the container reliably.

 # Resources
 [dockerhub](https://www.hub.docker.com) - main page for all docker related things